 Instagram Stories Examples Bonus #6

-London-based luxury shoemaker Dear Frances chose to showcase its footwear with Stories ads featuring beautiful images and text, highlighting a special deal and using a clear call-to-action urging customers to act to save money.
+London-based luxury shoemaker Dear Frances uses Stories to highlight a special deal.
+The company states the offer plainly and adds a clear call to action that urges customers to act to save money.

 - Free shipping

 - Email newsletter subscriptions